tajwarabraraleef/3Dpix2pix-for-prostate-brachytherapy/README.md

 Due to privacy policy, we are unable to share our clinical dataset.
 However, we have included a few sample cases for reference.
 Format your centre's dataset in the same way and set the filepath and training parameters in `train.py`.

-To train the model, run `train.py` with .
+To train the model, run `train.py`.

 This code can be used for other 3D image to image translation task by modifying the network architechtures according to the data dimensions.